Stop the War Coalition (Australia): War on Terror

-2008–09 War on Gaza
+2008–09 War in Gaza

-StWC called on the Rudd Government to cut all ties with Israel during the 2008–09 War on Gaza.
+StWC called on the Rudd Government to cut all ties with Israel during the 2008–09 War in Gaza.
 Julia Gillard, the Acting Prime Minister, angered Palestinian supporters over her refusal to condemn Israel's bombing campaign in which white phosphorus was used.
-5, 000 demonstrators were reported to have marched in Sydney and as many as 12,000 gathered in Melbourne to protest the Israeli attacks on Gaza on 18 January, the same day as Israel announced its ceasefire.
+5000 demonstrators were reported to have marched in Sydney and as many as 12,000 gathered in Melbourne to protest the Israeli attacks on Gaza on 18 January, the same day as Israel announced its ceasefire.

 2007 APEC conference

 StWC initiated the 8 September protest of the 2007 APEC conference and visit of former US President George W. Bush in Sydney.
-Figures of protest attendees vary widely from 3, 000 estimated by police to 10, 000 estimated by protest organisers.
-The summit saw the biggest security operation the country had ever seen, which included 3, 500 police and security guards and 1, 500 Defence Force personnel.
-The then Prime Minister, John Howard and New South Wales Premier, Morris Iemma were criticised along with the police for what were seen as "heavy-handed" tactics, such as the arrest without bail of Greg McLeay, a 52-year-old accountant who accidentally strode too close to a motorcade while crossing the road with his 11-year-old son, the erection of a 2.8-metre-high security barrier for public restricted zones of the city, a $600, 000 high-pressure water cannon bought especially for the protest and the removal of many police officers' identification badges during the demonstration.
+Figures of protest attendees vary widely from 3000 estimated by police to 10,000 estimated by protest organisers.
+The summit saw the biggest security operation the country had ever seen, which included 3, 500 police and security guards and 1500 Defence Force personnel.
+The then Prime Minister, John Howard and New South Wales Premier, Morris Iemma were criticised along with the police for what were seen as "heavy-handed" tactics, such as the arrest without bail of Greg McLeay, a 52-year-old accountant who accidentally strode too close to a motorcade while crossing the road with his 11-year-old son, the erection of a 2.8-metre-high security barrier for public restricted zones of the city, a $600,000 high-pressure water cannon bought especially for the protest and the removal of many police officers' identification badges during the demonstration.